slatex/sTeX-tests/README.md

-# sTeX-tests: Systematic Tests for sTeX
+# sTeX-tests: Systematic Tests for the sTeX Distribution

 This repository  contains tests for the
 [sTeX distribution](https://github.com/sLaTeX/sTeX)